-- Conducting a hydrology study to assess the condition of the 150 to 200 culverts that pass underneath the towpath, as well as their ability to convey the volume of water that flows through them. - Shoring up and removing trees that have grown into the stone revetment walls that help keep the towpath from eroding into the Potomac River. - Filling in some of the locks on the canal side to prevent further erosion of the trailbed.
+- Conducting a hydrology study to assess the condition of the 150 to 200 culverts that pass underneath the towpath, as well as their ability to convey the volume of water that flows through them.
+Funding was allocated for this culvert study in the fall of 2021, and results are expected by the spring of 2023.
+At that point, attention will pivot to allocating sufficient resources to complete necessary repairs that were identified in the study. - Shoring up and removing trees that have grown into the stone revetment walls that help keep the towpath from eroding into the Potomac River. - Filling in some of the locks on the canal side to prevent further erosion of the trailbed.